Meet The Tutors

 Mike Menard

-Michael J. Menard is an inventor, entrepreneur, and bestselling author with 14 patents to his name.
+Michael Menard is an inventor, entrepreneur, and bestselling author with 14 patents to his name.
 The products he invented generate more than $50 billion in annual revenue worldwide.

 He served as Johnson & Johnson's first Vice President of Worldwide Engineering and went on to found GenSight, a global enterprise software company serving Fortune 100 clients including NASA, the United Nations, Pfizer, Coca-Cola, and Johnson & Johnson.